kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 _From first principles_

 I switched my career to web development back in 2013.
 I did it for two reasons.
-First, I noticed I could get lost in building customer-facing products amongst all the colors and endless possibilities of interactivity; so while being reminded by the trite "_Find a job you enjoy doing, and you will never have to work a day in your life._", I thought "_Hey, why not make this a job, huh???_".
-And second, I wanted to make something for myself having spent my teenage years inspired by the Web 2.0(The Digg.com circa 2005 opened the world for me).
+First, I noticed I could get lost in building customer-facing products amongst all the colors and endless possibilities for interactivity; so while being reminded by the trite "_Find a job you enjoy doing, and you will never have to work a day in your life._", I thought "_Why not make this a job???_".
+And second, I wanted to make something for myself having spent my teenage years inspired by Web 2.0(Digg.com circa 2005 opened the world for me).
 My plan was to work on the latter while working in the former.

 Turns out, though, the job and the 'Javascript fatigue' ensued to wholly consume me.
 It also didn't help that I was reckless in my pursue of my ambition having been influenced by my perception of successes from the 'Silicon Valley'.
 I read Paul Graham's _Hackers & Painters_ and Peter Thiel's _Zero to One_.
 I'm properly fired up!
 I'm hustling.
 I can do this too!

 But nope, I can't.
 At least not alone.
 I always was beat after work.
-I couldn't gather a team who would buy into dreams.
-So meanwhile, I rinse and repeat less than half-baked projects.
+I couldn't find a team who would buy into dreams or share the same values.
+So meanwhile, I rinse and repeat less than half-baked projects in my free time.
 I am chronically anxious and depressed.
-Then I mellowed out as years go by.
-And I began to cultivate a personal philosophy on entrepreneurship and technology that align better with my personality and life circumstances&mdash; Until September 2019.
+Then I mellowed out as the years go by.
+I began to cultivate a personal philosophy on entrepreneurship and technology that align better with my personality and life circumstances&mdash; Until September 2019.

 The fog in the path ahead finally cleared up.
 I got pretty good at it; the job then became less taxing; I'd reined in on my 'Javascript fatigue'.
 For the longest time, I had the mental energy, time, and the mindset that allow me to see through a side project.
 And this time, I start small.
 I believed I got this.